artificialiman/Teacher-care/handoff/INVARIANTS.md

-  password — intentional interim shape, not a bug. **Holding**, by explicit instruction ("I'll figure out a proper auth/security policy soon, for now we are firmly within the antifail mindset").
+  password — intentional interim shape, not a bug. **Holding**, by explicit instruction ("I'll figure out a proper auth/security policy soon, for now we are firmly within the antifail mindset"). result must not be tampered with... pushing can only be done when atleast 40 percent of the class have CA/Exam and Total filled. student life is a cta on home. any file you completely build shoulb be pushed or presented immediately while you still continue with your flow to avoid getting stuck with a large chunk of work like my other agents.

   ## per page workflow for tendercare web/portal/teacher
   home: